metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Cura-Dremel-3D20-Plugin

+**UPDATE July 12, 2018:** Cura has now included this plugin within their plugin browser.
+Users are encouraged to use the plugin browser to install & update this plugin

 https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/

 Dremel Ideabuilder 3D20 plugin for [Cura version 3.4](https://ultimaker.com/en/products/ultimaker-cura-software).
 This plugin enables the user to select a Dremel Ideabuilder 3D20 printer for use with Cura, and to export the proprietary .g3drem files using Cura as the slicing engine.